aranbarri/cpu_temp-kafka/README.md

 # Kafka CPU Temperature Logger

-A Docker-based project that streams Linux CPU temperature to Kafka and visualizes it using Kafka-UI.
+A Docker-based project that streams Linux CPU temperature to Kafka for time series analysis.

 ## 🚀 Overview